 Bacterial vaginosis (BV)

-BV doesn’t usually cause any vaginal soreness or itching, but often causes unusual vaginal discharge.
+Around half of women with BV have no symptoms.
+It often causes unusual vaginal discharge, but doesn’t usually cause any vaginal soreness or itching.
 If you have the condition, your discharge may:

-- Develop a strong fishy smell, particularly after sexual intercourse
+- develop a strong fishy smell, particularly after sexual intercourse

-- Become white or grey
+- become white or grey

-- Become thin and watery
+- become thin and watery

-*Please note our Walk-in and wait slots are limited and can on occasion incur a 2 hour wait.
+*please note our walk-in and wait slots are limited and can, on occasion, incur a 2 hour wait.

 BV can usually be successfully treated using a short course of antibiotic tablets or an antibiotic gel you apply inside your vagina.